rijalghodi/flashcards/README.md

 One of my solved project from the Full-Stack Engineer Path of the [codecademy](codecademy.com/) curriculum.

 In this app, user can create flashcards grouped in specific topics.
-User can make quizzes also to memorize flashcard.

 ## What I Learn